Afghan president flees the country as Taliban move on Kabul | Politics

 For years, the U.S. has been looking for an exit for the war.
 Washington under then-President Donald Trump signed a deal with the Taliban in February 2020 that limited direct military action against the insurgents.
 That allowed the fighters to gather strength and move quickly to seize key areas when President Joe Biden announced his plans to withdraw all American forces by the end of this month.

 On Sunday, the insurgents entered the outskirts of Kabul but initially remained outside of the city's downtown.
-Meanwhile, Taliban negotiators in the capital discussed the transfer of power, said an Afghan official who spoke on condition of anonymity for fear of reprisals.
-The official, who spoke on condition of anonymity to discuss details of the closed-doors negotiations, described them as “tense.”
+Meanwhile, Taliban negotiators in the capital discussed a transfer of power, said an Afghan official.
+The official, who spoke on condition of anonymity to discuss details of the closed-doors negotiations, described them as "tense."
 It remained unclear when that transfer would take place and who among the Taliban was negotiating.
 The negotiators on the government side included former President Hamid Karzai, leader of Hizb-e-Islami political and paramilitary group Gulbudin Hekmatyar and Abdullah, who has been a vocal critic of Ghani.
 Karzai himself appeared in a video posted online, his three young daughters around him, saying he remained in Kabul.

 "We are trying to solve the issue of Afghanistan with the Taliban leadership peacefully," he said, while the roar of a passing helicopter could be heard overhead.